CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 For more details, refer to [this article](https://support.rackspace.com/how-to/mysql-connect-to-your-database-remotely/).

 ### Java 8 ###
 Because CIS-CAT Pro Dashboard is a java-based application, a compatible java is required.
 It may be necessary to remove an installed version prior to installing the compatible version.
+Version 8.251+ of Java is NOT supported.

 1. Verify if Java is installed